 - 1 teaspoon grated ginger

 - Combine cornstarch with chicken broth and add to mixture.
 Increase heat to medium-high and whisk together until nice and thick.
-Reduce heat one more to low, and let the sauce simmer for 1 minute.
+Reduce heat to low, and let the sauce simmer for -2 minutes, stirring often.
 Remove pot from heat, cover and keep warm.

 - Heat grill to around 375 degrees F.

 - Blot chicken wings dry with a paper towel.
-Combine rub ingredients and coat wings liberally in seasoning.
+Combine rub ingredients.
+Omit salt from the rub if you've brined the wings.
+Coat wings liberally in seasoning.

-- Place onto grill and cook for 30-35 minutes or until the internal temperature reaches 180 degrees F. They should be nice and crunchy at this temperature range.
+- Place onto the grill and cook wings for 30-35 minutes, or until they reach an internal temperature reaches 180 degrees F. They should be nice and crunchy.

 - Remove wings from grill and place it into a large clean bowl.
-Reheat Szechuan sauce if necessary.
-Add a tablespoon or two of water to thin it out if it appears too thick.
+Reheat Szechuan sauce if it has cooled.
+Add a tablespoon or two of water to thin it out if it is too thick.
 Pour warm sauce over cooked wings.
 Toss to coat and transfer to a serving platter.
 Top with garnish and serve.